 Always fill the fresh water tank at an approved potable water filling facility or a known purified drinking water source.

-The tank is filled through the city water connection (Fresh Water Inlet) inside the water service center.
+The tank is filled through the city water connection (Fresh Water Inlet) or optional hose reel in the water center.

 The Fresh Water Valve routes the water from the city water hose to the fresh water tank for filling.